Preventing Frozen Pipes (and What To Do If They Freeze)

 2. If it is imperative to have pipes located on an outside wall, they must be well-insulated.
 Piping insulation is sold in both rubber and fiberglass.

-3. Insulate pipes in all other unheated areas as well, such as crawl spaces, basement, attic, and garage.
+3. Insulate pipes in all other unheated areas as well, such as crawl spaces, the basement, the attic, and the garage.
 Fix the source of any drafts (such as near cables, dryer vents, bathroom fan vents, and windows) and insulate pipes at risk.

 4. Before winter, close the water shut-off valve inside your home that provides water to outside spigots, and then drain each line by opening its spigot until it no longer drips.
 Close the spigot.